Angelika3108/Walmart_sales/README.md

 ![Walmart Sales Forecast](output/forecast.jpg)

 - Sales forecasts were generated using **Prophet**, projecting 24 future weeks based on trends, seasonality, and historical patterns.
-- Forecast outputs were visualized and can be integrated into decision-making on staffing, inventory, and promotions.
+- Forecasts can be integrated into decision-making on staffing, inventory, and promotions.